mpv-player/mpv/DOCS/man/en/options.rst

 ``--cache-default=<kBytes|no>``
     Set the size of the cache in kilobytes (default: 320 KB).
-Using ``no`` will not automatically enable the cache e.h. when playing from a network stream.
+Using ``no`` will not automatically enable the cache e.g. when playing from a network stream.
 Note that using ``--cache`` will always override this option.

 ``--cache-pause=<no|percentage>``